kenneth-onulak/TTS-scripts/README.md

 # TTS-scripts
-This is a collection of all Tabletop Simulator scripts that I either find or create.
+This is a collection of all Tabletop Simulator scripts.